 Are you interested in using a law degree to make a difference in people's lives?
 In your community and beyond?
 If so, public interest law may be the field for you.

 Public interest law is a rapidly growing field.
-A legal education from Wayne Law will provide you with the necessary knowledge and skills to make a difference in Detroit or another community, and also with the vision, perspective and foresight to significantly impact the world around you, through the law.
+A legal education from Wayne Law will provide you with the necessary knowledge and skills to make a difference in Detroit or another community and with the vision, perspective and foresight to significantly impact the world around you, through the law.

-Click on the above video to hear more about public interest and social justice law from Wayne Law Professor Jocelyn Benson.
+Watch this video for more about public interest and social justice law from Wayne Law Dean Jocelyn Benson.

 Wayne Law offers an extensive public interest curriculum taught by widely recognized full-time faculty.
-It also offer students client clinics directed by full-time expert faculty members that help bridge the gap between theory and practice.
-Located on or close to campus and offered for credit, our clinics provide hands-on casework to law students while simultaneously assisting residents of the Detroit Metropolitan community.
+It also offers client clinics directed by full-time expert faculty members that help bridge the gap between theory and practice.
+Located on or close to campus and offered for credit, our clinics provide hands-on casework to law students while simultaneously assisting residents of the Detroit metropolitan community.

 Make your mark.
 Study public interest law at Wayne Law – in the heart of Detroit.